Late Submission of Work

 According to the Ontario Ministry Growing Success 2010 document, teachers will provide students with due and cut-off dates.
 After the cut-off date, teachers may deduct marks for late assignments, up to and including the full value of the assignment.
 After the cut-off date, work may not be accepted.

-Students who do not hand in their work in on or before the due date will lose 5% per day up to including 25% for the balance of 5 days prior to the cut-off date.
-Work handed in after the cut-off date will not be accepted.
+Students who do not hand in their work in on or before the due date will lose 5% per day up to including 25% off their mark for up to and including the cut-off date.
+Work after 5 days will not be accepted.

-After the assignment due date, a student contract will be completed by the teacher with the student, which outlines the reason(s) for the student not handing in the assignment on or before the due date.
+After the assignment cut-off date, a student contract will be completed by the teacher with the student, which outlines the reason(s) for the student not handing in the assignment on or before the cut-off date.
 The contract will be taken home by the student for parents to read and sign.
 It will then be returned the following day to Mr. Laxton.

 The contract includes the teacher's comments, and if necessary, an alternate date, time and place for the student to complete the work.
 There is also a section for parent comments.

-If no work has been received after 5 days past the cut-off date, the work the student has comnpleted will be marked; otherwise, a grade of zero (0) will be assigned to the student for lack of evidence for the work if no work is handed in.
+If no work has been received after 5 days past the cut-off date, a grade of zero (0) will be assigned to the student for lack of evidence for the work.

 The following picture illustrates an example of a completed sample student contract: